nevetsosu/Auxilary-Adversarial-Noise/README.md

 It WILL replace the original image.

 1. Run utils/resolution.py

+# Transparency fixes
+LOGO_DIR and ALTERED_DIR should be defined in a .env, as well as the model api keys.
+Your image should already be PNG and within resolution bounds.

+1. Run utils/alpha.py FILE1 \[FILE2\]...

+Unlike some of the other utilities, this one currently takes file names as arguments instead of searching through LOGO_DIR or ALTERED_DIR.

 # Generating altered
 LOGO_DIR and ALTERED_DIR should be defined in a .env.